indradenbakker/CarND-Advanced-Lane-Lines-master/README.md

 ![Calibration of chessboard (9x6) images](images/camera_calibration.png)

 ### Apply a distortion correction and perspective transform
 Next, I used the camera calibration values (that were saved to the file calibrate_camera.p) to distort the raw lane lines images and at the same time I've warped them as well.
 The code for the distortion and the warping is included in the file `image_transformations.py` in seperate functions.
+The code for the other parts below are also added to the same file.
 ![Calibration of test image](images/undistorted_warped.png)

 ### Create color mask